top of page

 Most importantly, this strategy's success is based on your long-term commitment and discipline.
 We encourage you to use auto transfer and related “commitment devices” as an easy way to maintain your discipline.
 Periodically, it is good to perform a health check to confirm alignment with the investment barbell framework guidelines.

-#1 - Being content with yourselves and NOT spending money you don't have, NOT buying things you don't need, and NOT impressing people.
+Motivation grounding: Be content with yourself, don’t spend money you don’t have, don’t buy things you don’t need, and don’t focus on impressing people.

-#2 - Having a long-term focus (and long-term is NOT two or three years).
+Time frame setting: Have a long-term focus (and long-term is not two or three years).
 Wealth and security are built over decades, not months.

 Notes and Resources